merlinblack/manualbind/docs/quick tutorial.md

 Now that we can make Widgets from Lua, it would be nice to be able to call the 'show' method.

-We do this by added another static function to the binding to override the default one which has no bound functions.
+We do this by adding another static function to the binding to override the default one which has no bound functions.
 We also need a small 'glue' function to marshal any parameters.
 ```c++

 struct WidgetBinding : public ManualBind::Binding<WidgetBinding, Widget>